 - 3.5 inches x 3.5 inches for the smaller squares.

-We glued scrapbooking paper on each square first and then our Mother’s Day Decorative Square Templates.
+We glued scrapbooking paper on each square first, followed by Mother’s Day Decorative Square Templates.
 This creates a really fun, decorative effect!

-For the third layer, we used two strips of paper rather than a square piece of paper.
+For the third layer of the exploding gift box, we used two strips of paper rather than a square piece of paper.
 (This is also an alternative to using large square pieces of card for each layer!)